cschwarz68/CryptoTaxes/README.md

 * I considered one transaction type as a sell: Sell
 * I considered four transaction types as buys: Buy, Rewards Income, Coinbase Earn, Receive.
 * There may be other transaction types I've not seen
+* The cache system for remembering last year's transaction disposition is fragile.
+I'd keep a copy somewhere if it was important to me